-The Thailand economy is suffering the worst drought in half a century.
-It’s already caused a loss of Bt68.14 billion (US$2 billion) to the economy, according to a survey by the University of the Thai Chamber of Commerce (UTCC).
+The Thai economy is suffering the worst drought in half a century.
+It’s already caused a loss of US$2 billion according to a survey by the University of the Thai Chamber of Commerce (UTCC).

-Especially the rice harvest — one of the country’s top exports — has been severely affected.
-Around 4 million acres of rice farmland have been damaged, amounting to 15% of the total farmland in the country.
+Rice is one of the top exports in Thailand, but the drought severely harmed yields.
+Around 4 million acres worth of rice farmland face damage.
+This number amounts to 15% of the nation’s total farmland.

 Desperate for Water

 Thailand is contending with drought conditions in seven out of 67 provinces, according to the National Disaster Warning Center.
 Almost a third of the country needs to ration water – even during the wet season.

 Meanwhile, some main reservoirs are at their lowest levels in two decades.

 To the untrained eye, Thailand’s drought is deceptive.
 Across much of Suphanburi province, just north of Bangkok, many fields seem green and crop-filled.

 “The color is wrong.
 It’s too yellow” explains Samien Hongto, the spry 72-year-old chairman of the Central Farmers Network, as he surveys rice fields near his village.

 We can see the severity of drought in Suphan Buri, 103 km from Bangkok, where farmers fight over the Tharakam canal.
 The canal is the last resort of hope to the farmers with all their crops dying.

 This canal has pitted locals against each other.
 Villagers upstream are hoarding its precious water to save their crops.
 Government requests to stop unauthorized pumping of canals are unrealistic and water rationing is unsustainable, farmers say.